 The review by Guy Russell on Midlands Movies says “these fictional characters are written with such care by Richard Miller that they could be any one of us or any one we know.”
 Catch up with other reviews on Body in the Box social medias.

-Can’t Hide It is at the English Riviera Film Festival on
+Can’t Hide It was at the English Riviera Film Festival on

 Saturday, October 12 as part of the Finalist Screening.